Top-Rated Market Manipulation Whistleblower Lawyers

-Under federal law, individuals are liable for fraud when they manipulate markets for securities, swaps, commodities, or futures.
-The SEC defines manipulation as “intentional conduct designed to deceive investors by controlling or artificially affecting the [trading] market[s].”
-Fraudsters use various techniques to affect the supply of or demand for these investment products.
-According to the SEC, common manipulation schemes include:
+Federal law prohibits market manipulation in securities, swaps, commodities, and futures markets.
+The SEC and CFTC define market manipulation as “intentional conduct designed to deceive investors by controlling or artificially affecting the [trading] market[s].”
+Fraudsters use various techniques to affect the supply or demand for these investment products.
+Common market manipulation schemes include:

 - spreading false or misleading information;